-Brilliant from Eli Harris, Chair of Queen Mary University Labour Society, calling on the Labour Leadership hopefuls to do more to support young activists
+Eli Harris, Chair of Queen Mary University Labour Society, calls on the Labour Leadership hopefuls to do more to support young activists.

 I don’t envy the MPs who are currently standing for the Labour leadership.
 They’re facing a barrage of interviews and questions, trying to explain how they’ll achieve the mammoth task of rebuilding our voter base, and how they’ll bring about a better world after over a decade of Conservative austerity.
 Around a quarter of our membership is made up of young people, and my interest lies in how our future leader will best support the people who will one day lead the party.
 There are plenty of other internal issues that need addressing, but one that has been overlooked is ensuring our youth wing can play an active role in the national conversation.

 This morning I found myself reading about the history of Labour’s youth wing, written by Jeremy Tranmer, and he described Young Labour as “less autonomous, has less central organisation and has not promoted or participated in national campaigns” in comparison to youth wings of the past.
 This is not because young members don’t care enough to run campaigns.
 It’s quite the opposite.